Chemotherapy regimens for lymphoma

 - how long you take each drug for.

 Most regimens are given as a block of chemotherapy followed by a rest period to allow your body to recover.
 This is known as a ‘cycle’.
 Cycles often last between 2 and 4 weeks.
-A whole course of treatment can vary from a number of weeks to months.
+A whole course of treatment can vary from several of weeks to a number of months.

-Some chemotherapy drugs are given on their own.
+Chemotherapy drugs are sometimes given on their own.
 Examples include pixantrone and bendamustine.

-Often, however, a combination of chemotherapy drugs are given to treat lymphoma.
+More often, however, a combination of chemotherapy drugs is given to treat lymphoma.
 Each drug works in a slightly different way to kill the lymphoma cells.
-For some types of lymphoma, this might mean that the drugs are able to kill more of the lymphoma than if you have them alone.
-You might be interested in our animation video that explains how chemotherapy works.
+You might be interested in our animation that explains how chemotherapy works.

 There are lots of different chemotherapy regimens.
 Below, we list regimens that are most commonly used for lymphoma.
 Don’t worry if your regimen isn’t listed here; your doctors plan the best treatment for you and new regimens become available as they are approved.